dotnet/linker/docs/design/steps-explained.md

 These steps are used to initialize the context and pre-mark the root code that will be used as a source for the linker.

-Resolving from an assembly or resolving from an xml descriptor is a decision taken in the command line parsing.
+Resolving from an assembly or resolving from XML descriptor is a decision taken in the command line parsing.

 ## LoadReferences